Peel Street (Montreal): Route description

 Between Pine Avenue and Doctor Penfield Avenue in the Golden Square Mile, Peel Street is lined by former mansions converted into McGill University buildings.
 South of Doctor Penfield Avenue and north of Sherbrooke Street West, Peel is lined by residential towers on the western side of the street, including Le Cartier Apartments and Victorian row houses on the eastern side.
 The Consulate General of Pakistan is located in one of the row houses.

 Between Sherbrooke Street West and De Maisonneuve Boulevard West, Peel is home to a few hotels and office buildings.
 The Montreal Amateur Athletic Association, Canada's oldest athletics association is located on this segment.

 South of De Maisonneuve but north of Saint Catherine Street West, Peel is bordered on the east side by Les Cours Mont-Royal (formerly the Mount Royal Hotel, on a site previously occupied for many years by the High School of Montreal), and various small shops and restaurants on the west side.
 McGill University's Martlet House is located on this portion of the street, and was once home to the headquarters for Seagram.

 Between Saint Catherine and René Lévesque Boulevard West, Peel is home to several pubs and restaurants on the western side.
+Peel Pub, opened in 1962 and closed in 2025.
 Also on the western side of this segment is the Windsor Hotel and the Tour CIBC.
 On the eastern side is the Dominion Square Building and Dorchester Square (formerly known as Dominion Square).

 South of Réné Lévesque Blvd. and north of De la Gauchetière Street/Canadiens de Montréal Avenue, is the Édifice La Laurentienne and St. George's Anglican Church on the western side of the street, and Place du Canada on the eastern side.

 Between De la Gauchètière and Saint Antoine Street West, Peel borders Windsor Station on the western side and the Chateau Champlain and the Place du Canada office building on the eastern side.

 South of Saint Antoine and north of Saint Jacques Street, Peel is bordered by a former Canada Post building on the eastern side, and parking lots on the western side.

 Between Saint Jacques and Notre Dame Street West, Peel is bordered by the former Dow Planetarium on the eastern side and École de technologie supérieure's Pavillon B on the western side.

 South of Notre Dame to William Street, in the Griffintown neighbourhood, Peel is bordered by École de technologie supérieure's A Pavilion on the western side, and a few former brick industrial buildings on the eastern side.

 Below William Street to the Lachine Canal, Peel is lined by a mix of condominium towers, as well as a few businesses.